Northern emerald toucanet: Description

-Like other toucans, the emerald toucanet is brightly marked and has a large bill.
+Like other toucans, the northern emerald toucanet is brightly marked and has a large bill.
 Adults are 29 to 37 cm long and weigh about 150 to 240 g.
 The sexes are alike in appearance although the female generally is smaller and shorter-billed.
 Their bill has a black mandible, a yellow maxilla with a black patch near the nares, and a white vertical strip at its base.
 All subspecies have plumage that is mainly green like that of other members of genus Aulacorhynchus, and is somewhat lighter below than above.
 The nominate's crown has a bronze tinge and its nape and upper back a yellowy bronze tint.
 Their eye is dark brown surrounded by even darker bare skin.
 Their lower face and throat are white.
 Their flanks are bright yellow-green to green-yellow and their undertail coverts and the underside of the tail are chestnut.
 The base of their tail's upper surface is green becoming blue towards the end and the tips of the feathers are chestnut.

+The subspecies differ mainly in the color of the throat and the bill.
 Subspecies A. p. warneri has a yellowish wash on its throat and some yellow on the face.
 A. p. virescens is slightly smaller than the nominate.
 It has a yellower face and throat, more yellow on the flanks, and darker chestnut tips on the tail feathers.
 A. p. volcanius is similar to the nominate but paler overall and slightly smaller.
 Immatures are grayer than adults and the chestnut of the tail tips is browner and smaller.

 Distribution and habitat

-The subspecies of emerald toucanet are found thus: